godofdoubt/Clemm-0/README.md

 pip install requests

-#for AMD support and linux install change raven.py and this commands.
+#for AMD support and linux install change raven.py and this commands. for tool implemention change tools.py for prompts change crew.py

-run warpcore.py
+#run
+python warp-core.py